 Pumpkin Poll

-I’ve designed a little pumpkin1 to celebrate the upcoming holidays and change of seasons.
+I’ve designed a little pumpkin ((The pumpkin is about 4″ tall and 3″ wide, and just under 12″ in circumference.)) to celebrate the upcoming holidays and change of seasons.
 I’m really happy with the pumpkin, but I am trying to decide whether to include a leaf in the design, and if so whether to use a small leaf or a larger one.

-Check out the photos below, and cast your vote via my poll to the right.2 Thanks in advance for your help!
+Check out the photos below, and cast your vote via my poll to the right. ((If you’re like my husband and not anti-leaf per se but just don’t like the color of green I used, or if you find the poll’s answer options inadequate for some other reason, please email me your comments!))
+Thanks in advance for your help!

 Pumpkin with no leaf